 3.4 Discharge from Visy Paper

-Port Richmond noted potential filamentous growth at their facility on several occasions when also receiving Visy Paper discharges? and this may be by a product of process upsets in secondary treatment process upsets.
+Port Richmond noted potential filamentous growth at their facility on several occasions when also receiving Visy Paper discharges, and this may be by a product of process upsets in secondary treatment process upsets.
 Several causative factors may be insufficient dissolved oxygen, temperature, pH, and food balance (carbon:nitrogen:phosphorus), and carbon source.
 Figure 3-5 shows that Visy Paper comprises a significant percentage of the cBOD entering Port Richmond where the majority of the time the ratio is between 37-57 percent.
 With such a large portion of the cBOD coming from Visy Paper, the environment in Port Richmond’s waste activated sludge process can speciate bacteria that are preferential to that substrate.
 It is not known whether the Pratt Paper discharge is consistently released over 24 hours, or if it is released to the Port Richmond plant in batches.
 If the Pratt Paper discharge is released to Port Richmond in batches, or over a single shift, the impact of the high strength waste will be even more significant during that duration.
 When the plant received wastewater of inconsistent strength, bacteria will be challenged to acclimate to constant change and this can result in filamentous growth and bulking sludge.